Eyes of Laura Mars: Plot

 Meanwhile, police consider Laura's driver Tommy, an ex-convict, and Michael to be their prime suspects in the string of serial killings.
 While attending a birthday party for her agent Donald, Laura receives a phone call from a drunken Michael, who is threatening suicide.
 Donald urges her against helping him, but Laura leaves the party.
 While driving to meet Michael, Laura has a vision of Donald being murdered by the killer, which causes her to crash her car.
 Later, Neville is informed that photographs of the murdered models have been found in Tommy's apartment.
 Tommy agrees to talk to Neville and clear his name, but Neville reveals that one of his playing cards was found under Donald's body.
-Tommy flees and attacks other police officers, whilst Neville pursues him on foot.
+Tommy flees and attacks other police officers as Neville pursues him on foot.
 Tommy is then shot by another cop during the chase and is killed.

 At her apartment, Laura is contacted by Neville who tells her it's all over, advising her to pack a bag so they can go away together.
-Whilst packing, Laura is affected by a vision of the killer murdering Michael.
+Laura is then affected by a vision of the killer murdering Michael.
 The killer attempts to break in through her front door, but Laura deadbolts it before the killer can enter.
 Upon hearing her distress, Neville (who had been on his way to meet her) breaks through her balcony window.
 He proceeds to tell Laura that Tommy was the killer and begins an elaborate explanation of his motivations and backstory.
-Knowing Tommy well, Laura recognizes this as a lie.
-Neville, still talking about the killer, uses "I".
-Laura realizes that Neville is the killer.
+Knowing Tommy well, Laura recognizes this as a lie and realizes that Neville is the true killer.
 Neville details more of his own story, slipping between multiple personalities.
 When the violent personality tries to kill Laura, his more sensitive personality reasserts dominance.
 He takes her hand, which holds the gun he gave her, and asks her to kill him.
 Distraught, she does so before calling the police.